tsbutler/new_year_new_repo/README.md

 Well, again, not turning into a project, but as the last line indicates, I'm heading in a direction now.
 Just need to start doing it.
 Updating this is on its way to becoming a habit.
 Now to do something with that habit.
 Yeesh.

+Okay, so still no projects have materialized.
+However, I've gotten a bit better at sorting out what I plan to do with this random file.
+Ever onward.